 Participants may borrow from their accounts, once each year, a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their total vested account balance (excluding matching contributions).
 At any time, only one loan may be outstanding per participant.
 Loan transactions are treated as transfers between the investment fund and the participant loans fund.
 Loan terms range up to 5 years, or up to 15 years from the purchase of a primary residence.
 The loans bear a rate of interest equal to the prime rate on the date of the loan distribution.
 Principal and interest is generally paid ratably through regular payroll deductions.
-Notes receivable from participants totaling \$6,964,378 and \$7,088,644 were outstanding at December 31, 2020 and 2019, respectively, bearing interest rates ranging from 3.25% to 8.25% at December 31, 2020 and 2019.
-Notes receivable from participants matured through 2034 as of December 31, 2020 and 2019.
+Notes receivable from participants totaling \$6,234,245 and \$6,964,378 were outstanding at December 31, 2021 and 2020, respectively, bearing interest rates ranging from 3.25% to 8.25% at December 31, 2021 and 2020.
+Notes receivable from participants are scheduled to mature through 2036 and 2034 as of December 31, 2021 and 2020, respectively.